loopeer/ImageGroupView/README.md

 ```
 Show Images
 ====
-If you want to add image, you must set do
+If you want to add image, you must add this
 ```java
         imageGroup.setFragmentManager(getSupportFragmentManager());
 ```